What is Lokstra?

 }

-// Auto-router generates REST endpoints from service methods!
+// Annotations generate REST endpoints from service methods!

 Compare with: NestJS, Spring Boot, Uber Fx, Buffalo